 4) Upward posterior fossa/cerebellar herniation

 A good history concerning the mechanism of injury is important.
-Follow trauma life support protocol and perform primary, secondary, and tertiary surveys.
+Follow advanced trauma life support protocol and perform primary, secondary, and tertiary surveys.
 Once the patient is stabilized, a neurologic examination should be conducted.
 CT scan is the diagnostic modality of choice in the initial evaluation of patients with head trauma.

 The GCS is used to describe the level of consciousness.
 Patients who are intubated are only evaluated for motor scores and eye-opening and the suffix T is added to the final score.
 The maximal GCS score is 10T and the lowest is 2T.